NoraCodes/ArduICS/README.md

 * XPAND Relay **v0.1a**: 8 relay-based outputs.
 Control your HV devices simply and reliably, but slowly.

 ### I2C Expansion Boards
-* None yet, but we support virtually any I2C enabled system.

-### SPI Expansion Boards
 * x16 Pin I/O with MCP23017: Use this when there just aren't enough digital I/O pins.
 Can use up to 8 on one bus

+### SPI Expansion Boards
+* None yet, but we support virtually any SPI enabled system.

 ### Other Expansion Boards
 * Power Regulator for Peripherals **v0.1a**: Provide clean, regulated power to your XPAND boards and other peripherals.
 Input +6 to +12 volts (from an ATX or other cheap power supply), and get out +5 volts of beautifully flat, clean voltage.